al1sant0s/Hypothesis-Tests/README.md

 ### Test for one mean

-Test if the mean of the population where sample01 was taken from is equal to 5 or not, using 0.05 significance.
+Test if the mean of the population where sample01 was taken from is equal to 5 or not, using 0.05 significance level.
 We have this test then:

 $$
    \begin{cases}